markhoney/dabblingindogmas.com/about.md

 - Many, many Evangelical Christian Services
 - A Greek Orthodox Service

 Recently, Tim and Mark have managed to convince fellow Skeptics in the Pub members Bronwyn and Alexander to join them on their adventures, and the four of them decided to start a podcast chronicling their visits.
+Expect to hear about return visits to all of the above, along with a lot of new stuff we've never done before (as a taster, we're hoping to meet with Hindus, Muslims, Pagans and more in the coming months).

 ## Your Hosts